 8. How old is the plumbing and wiring?

 Some home-buyers forget to check the plumbing and the wiring.
 Expert advice is highly-recommended as it is a technical area.
-However, simple things to check on a viewing could include: running the tap/shower for water pressure, asking the age of the boiler and looking whether the pipes are insulated.
+However, simple things to check on viewing homes for sale could include: running the tap/shower for water pressure, asking the age of the boiler and looking whether the pipes are insulated.

 9. How old is the roof?